lawalhammid/SybaseIssues/README.md

 # SybaseIssues
-This project explained some issue while connecting to sybase database, and it fixed
+This project explained some issue while connecting to sybase database, and how it got fixed